Bg Criminal Ovi

 Accused Of Domestic Violence In Ohio What You Need To Know

-If you’ve been accused of domestic violence, you’re in a difficult situation.
+If you’ve been charged with domestic violence in Ohio, you’re in a difficult situation.
 Your reputation and character have already been damaged, as most people in your community will assume you’re guilty until proven innocent.
 It doesn’t matter if the accusations are baseless or if the police arrested the wrong person.

 This is unfair – you haven’t even had a chance to defend yourself yet – but it’s the reality of the situation.